 Shiloh Christian sweatshirts, pullovers, hoodies, coats and jackets are approved for on-campus wear.
 This Shiloh Christian apparel may be worn over a collared shirt.
-Non - Shiloh sweatshirts, pullovers, hoodies, coats and jackets may not have a logo larger than 4X4 inches in size.
+Non - Shiloh sweatshirts, pullovers, hoodies, coats and jackets must be appropriate and cannot have any negative connotations, vulgar images, weapons, drug paraphernalia, or any other item deemed inappropriate by the Dean of Students.
+(Once again a full collared shirt with a fold over collar must be worn under said jackets)